geometryphp/geometry/readme.md

 # Geometry

-**Status** --- Not for production use.
+Status: Not for production use.
 Geometry is currently under development.
+I'm currently developing the framework under a real-world project.
+Once the project is completed, the framework should be available.

 ## Introduction